 What to Do If Your Employer is in Breach of Contract

 If your employer is in breach of your employment contract (e.g. not giving you your amount of contracted hours), what can you do?

-- The first step is always to talk to your employer.
+- The first step is always to talk to your employer or manager.
 It may be a simple mistake which can easily be rectified by amending the rota.